-is(are) considered experimental, investigational, or unproven for ANY other use(s) including the following (this list may not be all inclusive; criteria will be updated as new published data are available):
+Any other use is considered experimental, investigational, or unproven, including the following (this list may not be all inclusive; criteria will be updated as new published data are available):

-1. Combination use with Vyjuvek (beremagene geperpavec-svdt topical gel).
+- 1. Combination use with Vyjuvek (beremagene geperpavec-svdt topical gel).

 Combination use of Vyjuvek and Filsuvez have not been studied.
-Patients who had undergone gene therapy for the treatment of inherited EB were excluded from the pivotal EASE trial with Filsuvez.
-2. Junctional Epidermolysis Bullosa (JEB).
+Patients who had undergone gene therapy for the treatment of inherited EB were excluded from the pivotal EASE trial with Filsuvez. - 2.
+Junctional Epidermolysis Bullosa (JEB).
 Efficacy has not proven to be better than placebo.
 In the pivotal EASE trial, patients with JEB comprised 11% of the total population (n = 26).
-At Day 45 ( $\pm$ 7 days), complete wound closure in patients with JEB was greater in patients who received placebo vs. Filsuvez (26.7% vs. 18.6%).
+At Day 45 ( $\pm$ 7 days) complete wound closure In patients with JEB was greater in patients who received placebo vs. Filsuvez (26.7% vs. 18.6%).